-Many other people think "making the most out of life" means finding a loving spouse, buying a nice home, and securing a steady job.
+Many other people think "making the most out of life" means finding a spouse, buying a home, securing a job, and having kids.

-There's nothing wrong with any of this.
-I'm not passing judgment.
+There's nothing wrong with this.
+I'm not passing judgment here.
 The point simply is:

-♖ Ask yourself, Has prolonged exposure to other people in these personality categories overshadowed my perception of which criteria I truly value?
-Have I been living inside an echo chamber?
+♖ Ask yourself, Has prolonged exposure to people who value these things overshadowed my perception of which criteria I truly value?
+Do I know why I care about what I care about?

-Write out the criteria you honestly value when pursuing a project.
+Write out the values you deeply care about when pursuing a project.

-For many, it will be Knowledge, Adventure, Fame, Power, Money, Talents, Human Connection.
-I'm missing others that matter to you.
+For many, that list will include Knowledge, Adventure, Fame, Power, Money, Exercising Talent, and Human Connection.
+I'm certainly missing others that matter to you.
 That's good!
 My list isn't universal.

-Next, for each project you're considering pursuing, place a checkmark beside the criteria that it has a high likelihood of fulfilling.
+Next, for each project you're considering, place a checkmark beside the value that theh project has a high likelihood of wholly fulfilling.

-Based on how many checkmarks each project has, and how much you value the corresponding criteria, try your best to compare the combined value of each project.
+Based on how many checkmarks each project has, and how much you value the corresponding values, try your best to compare the aggregate worth of each project.

-Finally, come to terms with the fact that your ordering of values may change in the future.
-Just focus on, Which project would I most regret not having accomplished by the end of my life — in terms of the motivations I have today?
+Throughout, appreciate that your ordering of values may change in the future.
+For now, focus on, Which project would I most regret not having accomplished by the end of my life — in terms of the motivations I have today?

-Once you discover what you really want to do and you can wholeheartedly justify pursuing it, there's nothing more empowering.
+When you do discover what you should be working on — and can wholeheartedly justify pursuing it — there's nothing more empowering.
+Absolutely nothing.

 🚨 Something went wrong.
 Please check that you're still connected to the Internet and that you have *privacy/adblock extensions temporarily disabled.* If that doesn't fix the problem, please alert me on Twitter.